apxroad/stats607-project3/docs/OPTIMIZATION.md

 - The graphical layout, binning, or overlay of Beta densities.
 - The definition of the posterior panels.
-- The random seed behavior: we still seed once at the beginning of the CLI.
+- The random seed behaviour: we still seed once at the beginning of the CLI.

 Thus, the optimized version produces panels that are visually indistinguishable from the baseline, but with considerably less redundant Pólya simulation.

-### 1.3 Code changes (before vs after)
+### 1.3 Code changes

 The core idea can be summarized as: